Your day at IHÅ - Århus Idrætshøjskole

 Outdoor_kajakpolo-13

-The morning lessons finish at 11.30 am, and the kitchen is ready with lunch at 12.00 Noon.
-Lunch is often a warm dish with salad, cold cuts, and bread.
-Before wishing you bon appetit, the day’s duty teacher gives any relevant messages.
-If your team has kitchen duty, you help to clean up and wash up after lunch.
+The kitchen is ready for lunch at 12 p.m.
+Lunch often consists of a warm dish with salad, cold cuts, and bread.
+Before saying “thanks for dinner”, the day’s duty teacher gives any messages.
+If your team has kitchen skills, you help clean up and wash up after lunch.

-Lessons begin at 1.30 pm.
-Some days, there are sports; other days, selected subjects or cultural subjects.
-In the middle of the afternoon, there is a break with coffee, tea, bread, and fruit.
-When your afternoon lessons are over, at around 4.00 pm, you are free to do as you wish.
-You can, for example, take a special subject offering, practice your guitar, train in the workout room, relax, play board games, etc.
+At 13.30 classes will start again.
+Some days it is sports, other days electives or or folk gigh school subjects.
+In the middle of the afternoon, around 15.30, there is a break with coffee, tea, bread and fruit.
+When your afternoon class is over around 4 pm, you have free time to do whatever you want.
+For example, you can take an optional subject, practice the guitar, train in the strength room, relax, play board games, etc.

 Køkken - Sushi (8)